Edwin Berry

 Berry was born in Oberlin, Ohio, and his parents took him to Albany, Ohio, where unusual school facilities were offered to Black children at age two.
 When he was old enough, he was sent to the Albany public schools, and when the Albany Enterprise Academy, a school for Black children, was built, he could attend it for a short time.

-Unfortunately, his father died in 1870, and young Berry was compelled, at sixteen, to leave school and help provide for his family, in which there were eight children younger than himself.
+Unfortunately, his father died in 1870, and young Berry was compelled, at sixteen, to leave school and help provide for his family, which included eight children younger than himself.
 He walked 10 miles to Athens when he was 16 to get a job in a brickyard, where he made 50 cents a day.
 He was eventually promoted to earn $1.25 a day.

 In 1878, he married his schoolmate, Mattie Madry; Berry was often called the "Black Horatio Algier" of Athens.
 Berry bought a lot, 18 N. Court St., for $1,300 in 1880 and a loan of $2,000 to build his small restaurant, which became part of the Berry Hotel.
 In 1893, he joined the hotel business.
 He built a 22-room hotel, Hotel Berry, one of Ohio's finest and most elegant.
 At his retirement in 1921, he was the most successful Black small-city hotel operator in the U.S. (1892).